telerik/blazor-docs/components/treeview/overview.md

 			Text = "Design",
 			ParentIdValue = 1,
 			HasChildren = false,
-			Page = "two", //the URL to navigate to
+			Page = "two" //the URL to navigate to
-			Expanded = true
 		});
 		items.Add(new TreeItem()
 		{